Pakistan Needs To Rely On Local Resources, Skills For Overcoming Pressing Challenges: Naveed Qamar - UrduPoint

 Pakistan Needs To Rely On Local Resources, Skills For Overcoming Pressing Challenges: Naveed Qamar

-Federal Minister for Commerce, Syed Naveed Qamar said on Thursday Pakistan needs to rely on local resources and skills for overcoming pressing challenges like climate change, economic crisis, and overcoming the devastating flood losses.

-ISLAMABAD, Dec 8 (UrduPoint / Pakistan Point News - 8th Dec, 2022 ) :Federal Minister for Commerce, Syed Naveed Qamar said on Thursday Pakistan needs to rely on local resources and skills for overcoming pressing challenges like climate change, economic crisis, and overcoming the devastating flood losses.
+ISLAMABAD, Dec 8 (UrduPoint / Pakistan Point News - 8th Dec, 2022 ) :Federal Minister for Commerce Syed Naveed Qamar said on Thursday Pakistan needs to rely on local resources and skills for overcoming pressing challenges like climate change, economic crisis, and devastating flood losses.

 He was speaking as chair at the closing plenary on the fourth day of 25th Sustainable Development Conference (SDC) of Sustainable Development Policy Institute (SDPI) jointly held alongside UNESCAP's 6th South and South-West Asia High-level Political Forum and Policy Dialogue on SDGs.
 The 4-day conference was held in Islamabad from 5-8 December.